Avimitin/nvim/README.md

 you get to the place you want to jump to.
 There will always…
 * ***Powerful*** coding experience: nvim-lspconfig powered great LSP experient.
 * ***Fancy looking***: Well designed, denoised, uncluttered UI.
 Talk is cheap, see the [gallery](#Gallery).
+* ***Great Performance***: Lazy loading anywhere, you will never have to worry about accidental opening of a file larger than 10000 loc can freeze your terminal.

 ## Getting Start